Sorrowful and Immaculate Hearts is a DC Universe fan fiction series/setting by Unpretty.

 - Don't You Dare Pity Me!: Bruce is a lowkey example, gently but firmly deflecting anyone who asks if he's okay.
 He never shouts at anyone, because getting worked up about it would be a sign that he wasn't okay, and he is okay.
 Of course he's okay.
 He's a rich white single male, what reason could he possibly have for not being okay?
 Everything is fine.

 - Dork Knight: Thomas Wayne.

 - Double-Meaning Title: "Arm Candy" is obviously about the young women who hang off Bruce Wayne's arms at parties, and has a less obvious meaning that doesn't become apparent until the last chapter.

 - Dumb Is Good: Discussed in "Wayne Manor".
 Martha describes Thomas as "straightforward", given to doing the Right Thing without stopping to worry about whether it might have unfortunate consequences.
-She admires him for it, and also considers it a good thing that he has more complicated people like herself watching his back.
+She admires him for it, and does not consider it a slight on his intelligence, but also considers it a good thing that he has more "complicated" people like herself watching his back.